webwire/webwire-cli/README.md

 a network [protocol](https://github.com/webwire/webwire-docs/blob/master/docs/protocol.md) and [code generator](https://github.com/webwire/webwire-docs/blob/master/docs/code_generator.md) for both servers and clients.

+This repository contains the command line interface used to validate Webwire IDL files and generate code and documentation.

 ## WORK IN PROGRESS

 **Webwire is not ready to use!
 All the documentation and code in this